 Jurassic Park (1993) - "Theme from Jurassic Park" by John Williams

 How do you capture the majesty and sublimity of seeing a real-life dinosaur?
-What kind of emotions would that conjure up, seeing colossal creatures that hadn't existed for millions of years roam the Earth once again?
-That was the nugget of thought that composer John Williams explored in his classic theme to Steven Speilberg's monster hit "Jurassic Park."
-We first hear it as park creator and founder John Hammond takes Drs.
+What kind of emotions does that conjure up, witnessing these colossal creatures roaming the Earth once again?
+Those were the questions on composer John Williams' mind as he wrote the iconic movie theme to Steven Speilberg's monster hit "Jurassic Park."
+We first hear the theme as park creator and founder John Hammond takes Drs.
 Grant, Sattler, and Malcolm through the King Kong-like gate that leads into the main park.
-We then hear the theme swell just as the three doctors encounter a towering brontosaurus.
-There are two commonly heard motifs in Williams' score that play on the themes of awesome and grand beauty, but it's in the main title where it all comes together.
+The theme then swells in time as the three doctors encounter a towering brontosaurus.
+There are two commonly heard motifs in Williams' score that play on the themes of awesome and grand beauty.
+And, it's in the main title where it all comes together.

 The Lord of the Rings: The Fellowship of the Ring (2001) - "Concerning Hobbits" by Howard Shore

-With airy woodwinds and Celtic strings, Howard Shore's "Concerning Hobbits" transports you right into the heart of the Shire, along with the feelings of peace and tranquility that only a true Hobbit knows.
-The theme is first heard in "The Fellowship of the Ring" as we meet Bilbo Baggins, and then appears numerous times throughout the score of the main trilogy, and again in the "Hobbit" prequels.
-While there is no main theme, per se, for Peter Jackson's epic fantansy adventure, "Concerning Hobbits" certainly stands as one of the most recognized pieces from Shore's Oscar-winning score.
+With airy woodwinds and Celtic strings, Howard Shore's "Concerning Hobbits" transports you right into the heart of the Shire.
+It's mood presents the feelings of peace and tranquility that only a true Hobbit knows.
+The theme is first heard in "The Fellowship of the Ring" as we meet Bilbo and Frodo Baggins.
+It then re-appears numerous times throughout the main trilogy, and again in the "Hobbit" prequels.
+While there is no main theme, per se, for Peter Jackson's epic fantasy adventure, "Concerning Hobbits" certainly stands as one of the most recognized pieces from Shore's Oscar-winning score.

 The Magnificent Seven (1960) - "Main Theme Suite" by Elmer Bernstein

-Elmer Bernstein's Oscar-nominated score to "The Magnificent Seven" puts you right into the saddle, as the soaring violins and horns whisk you away to the wide open spaces of the wild West, and its promise of adventure.
-The popularity of the movie was matched by the popularity of the score, and Bernstein's theme in particular penetrated pop culture, having been covered by numerous bands, and even finding its way into everything from Australian beer ads, classic TV episodes, and even grand rock concert entrances.
-With such a popular and beloved theme it really begs the question why it was so absent from the 2016 remake, especially in its marketing.
+Elmer Bernstein's Oscar-nominated movie theme and score to "The Magnificent Seven" puts you right into the saddle.
+The soaring violins and horns whisk you away to the wide open spaces of the Wild West, and its promise of adventure.
+And, adventure was sure to be had in John Sturges' classic Western.
+The popularity of the movie was matched by the popularity of the score.
+Bernstein's theme in particular penetrated pop culture to the point where it was covered by numerous bands.
+It even found its way into everything from Australian beer ads, classic TV episodes, and grand rock concert entrances.
+With such a popular and beloved theme it really begs the question: why was it so absent from the 2016 remake, especially in the marketing?

 Superman (1978) - "Theme from Superman" by John Williams